 DSSI PIU

-Up to two DSSI PIUs can be installed in a VAX 10000 expander (10000) cabinet (along with the XMI PIU).
+Up to two DSSI PIUs can be installed in the VAX 7000 system cabinet (along with the XMI PIU).
 A DSSI PIU contains up to three storage array building blocks (SABB).
 Each SABB can contain two RF73 disks.